ned12/Learn_BlastFurnace_Moteino/README.md

 We are now ready to start programming.

 ## Part 1 - TX RX Blinky
 This is a simple example application to demonstrate how to control the LED of one Moteino from another.
-Setup your Moteino as a sender:
+This will demonstrate a simple method of wirelessly controlling the LED of a moteino from another.
+To setup your Moteino as a receiver:

+1. In the `src/main.cpp` of the `part1-receiver` folder change the __NODEID__ to your unique node number.
-1. Select `part1-receiver` as the environment
+2. Select `src/part1-receiver` as the environment
-2. Select Upload
+3. Select Upload

 The board should now be flashed.
 The state of the LED will change with each command from the sender.
+Open the serial monitor by clicking on the serial monitor icon.

+To setup your board as a sender follow the same steps but use the `src/part1-sender` code instead.

+## Part 2 - Nodes and Gateways
+This section will deomstrate a more practical use for IoT.
+This is called a node and gateway configuration.
+The presenter will demonstrate setting his device up as a gateway.
+You will then setup your device as a node and send information to the gateway moteino.
+To setup your device as a node:

+1. In the `src/main.cpp` of the `part2-node` folder change the __NODEID__ to your unique node number.
+1. Select `src/part2-node` as the environment
+2. Select Upload

+Once the presenter has the gateway running on his screen you will see any messages, your node sends, appear on the gateway serial monitor.